Summer & JANUARY Institutes

 Nicaragua/Central America – EWH's longest running Summer Institute, thanks to Duke University's long partnership, the Nicaragua/Central America program is now run independently by EWH.
 Students spend four weeks in the city of Granada studying Spanish, local culture, and hands-on technical skills.
 Then, students spend the second month of their SI experience in pairs throughout the country, working in public hospitals and rural clinics.

 Tanzania – Hospitals in Tanzania lack skilled technical staff and have a great need of our students’ services.
 Beginning in Usa River, near Arusha, students learn Swahili and technical skills before spending five weeks maintaining and repairing vital medical equipment.
 The Tanzania program is run in partnership with Duke University.

 Rwanda – In partnership with Texas A&M, EWH began our Rwanda SI program in 2013.
 After studying French and Kinyarwanda in Kigali, EWH students work to repair hospital equipment alongside EWH-trained BMETs.

 Guatemala - EWH's first January Institute began in January 2015.
 It is a three-week service abroad trip during university students' January break.
 Engineering students from Rochester Institute of Technology in New York and George Mason University in Virginia take a course during the fall semester to learn about medical equipment repair and health care challenges in a low-resource setting.
-These students then spend three weeks in Guatemala working in hospitals in small teams to repair medical equipment.
+These students then work in Guatemalan hospitals in small teams to repair medical equipment.

 Nepal - EWH's Nepal January Institute began in January 2016.
 It is our first SI Alumni-only program, offering past participants the opportunity to put their skills to use again in a new setting.
 SI Alums spend 3 weeks working in small groups to repair hospital equipment in Dhulikhel, Kathmandu, and Bharatpur.

 In July 2016, EWH partnered with the Technical University of Denmark (DTU) for Summer Institute Nepal.
 Students from the Nordic Five Tech Alliance schools receive technical traning at DTU in preparation for a 6 week session in Nepal.
 SI Alumni are also welcome in this program.